 I received a Bachelors in Psychology and a minor in Family Sciences from the University of Kentucky.
 I then graduated from the University of Louisville with a Master of Science in Social Work, and a specialization in Couples and Family Therapy.
 Currently, I work as a Certified Social Worker, and a Marriage and Family Therapy Associate.
 In order to supply effective therapy, I align closely with the therapeutic interventions of Narrative, Emotion-Focused, Cognitive-Behavioral, Dialectical Behavioral, Trauma-Informed, and art/play therapy.
+I am also a Certified Clinical Trauma Professional.
 I manifest the belief that each individual carries the capability to write and engage in their ideal narrative of life.
 For this reason, I see myself as a teacher, listener, and coach, to help others engage in positive change.

 CSW, Marriage and Family Therapist Associate